sirech/homepage2/src/pages/articles/2021-04-03-how-not-to-do-a-take-home-coding-assignment/index.md

 Fixing a provided application, or extending it with new functionality.
 Sketching the architecture for a system.

 The main justification behind giving homework is that it allows the candidate to work at her own pace, without the pressure of an interview setting.
-Many candidates struggle to code live, and they sometimes get rejected because they couldn’t showcase their knowledge.
+Many candidates struggle to code live, and they sometimes get rejected because they couldn’t showcase their knowledge within the strict boundaries of an interview.
+Fair enough.

-There is another benefit for the companies that they like to downplay: You’re making the candidate work for free, for you, without investing much time yourself.
-Let’s call it like it is.
+There is another benefit for the companies that they like to downplay: The candidate has to invest time, and the company doesn't.
+Even if you discard the submitted code, it still counts as labor in my book.
+I've never heard of any organization that pays for that time, by the way.
+Let’s call it like it is, this is working for free.
 Being forthcoming and honest about this is crucial to design an exercise that gives the company the information they need without putting undue pressure on a candidate.
 Let’s go over some antipatterns that are sadly all-too-common.

 ## Taking the Candidate’s Time for granted